MatthewSummons/COMP2113-Project/README.md

 Treasure Chests
-Pick a number in (0-100) when opening chest
+Pick a number in range (0-100) when opening chest

 [0,30] : low level item
 [30, 50] : med item
 [50, 95] : high-level item
 [95,100] : legendry item

-// Lore for why we respoawn when we die --> Sekiro: Shadows Die Twice (DARK)
+// Lore for why we respawn when we die --> Sekiro: Shadows Die Twice (DARK)

 // Random Battle Encounters --> Undertale?
 1/2 unique enenimes in the area